 1. A scheduler's job is created with the duration set in the timer.
 See how to set timer duration.

-2. When the job reaches the timer duration it executes the timer and starts a transaction with all the following elements:
+2. When the job reaches the timer duration, a transaction is executed with all the following elements:

 •Expressions on Exit of the timer event.